Diamond Vision: Historical milestones

 Mitsubishi Electric began manufacturing and installing large-scale video screens in 1980, with the introduction of the first Diamond Vision board at Dodger Stadium in Los Angeles for the 1980 Major League Baseball All-Star Game.
 This technology consisted of individual flood beam cathode-ray tubes, one for each sub-pixel, eventually replaced by LED technology.

 Diamond Vision installed 3 screens at the JFK Stadium in Philadelphia, and two in Wembley Stadium during Live Aid.
 They would be used to show the live feed from Philadelphia to Wembley and Wembley to Philadelphia.

-In 2004, Diamond Vision Systems installed North America’s largest indoor high-definition (HD) screen, measuring 34 feet by 110 feet, at the Colosseum at Caesars Palace in Las Vegas, Nevada.
+In 2004, Diamond Vision Systems installed North America’s largest indoor high-definition (HD) screen, measuring 34 × 110 feet, at the Colosseum at Caesars Palace in Las Vegas, Nevada.
 The following year, the Diamond Vision LED display at Turner Field (now Center Parc Stadium) in Atlanta was recognized by Guinness World Records as the world’s largest high-definition television screen.

-Diamond Vision was recognized by Guinness World Records in 2009, when two video boards measuring 72 feet by 160 feet at Cowboys Stadium (now AT&T Stadium) in Arlington, Texas were named the world’s largest 1080p high-definition video displays.
+Diamond Vision was recognized by Guinness World Records in 2009, when two video boards measuring 72 × 160 feet at Cowboys Stadium (now AT&T Stadium) in Arlington, Texas were named the world’s largest 1080p high-definition video displays.

 In 2012, Diamond Vision Systems won an Emmy Award in the Pioneering Development of Large-Venue, Large-Screen Direct View Color Video Displays category.

-A Diamond Vision 25,610 square-foot high-resolution video display with a pixel density of 2,368 x 10,048 was installed in Times Square in 2014.
+A Diamond Vision 25,610 ft2 high-resolution video display with a pixel density of 2,368 x 10,048 was installed in Times Square in 2014.

 In 2016, Diamond Vision HD screens replaced the main center video board and the auxiliary boards in right and left field at U.S. Cellular Field (now Rate Field).